department-of-veterans-affairs/va.gov-team/products/identity-personalization/login.gov/Login.gov-research-plan.md

 Please list your participant criteria in two categories-
 1. **Primary criteria / Must have**
 - At least three participants from DSLogon, MHV, ID.Me
-- At least one participant that uses primarily mobile to access VA websites
+- At least one participant that uses primarily mobile to access VA.gov via mobile browser
 - At least half of participants who have logged in and:
   - Sent a secure message OR
   - Tracked claim status OR